JohnMcLear/tokbox-etherpad-plugin/README.md

-tokbox-etherpad-plugin
+I'm not actively maintaining this plugin
 ======================

-Video conferencing from Tokbox in Etherpad
+If you want Video conferencing in Etherpad grab the ep_webrtc plugin.

-todo
-====

-1. Make it so that each Video Chat is unique to each Pad.